 We offer a wide array of coursework in creative writing, journalism, literature, and rhetoric and composition.
 Creative writers take courses in fiction, poetry, and creative nonfiction, as well as in literature.
 Journalists take courses in reporting and writing, new media, editing, and literature.
 Literary scholars study literature of different periods, different genres, and various topics and authors.
 All English students are encouraged to complete internships in their field of interest.

 The conversation among English students and faculty extends beyond the classroom, too.
-The department supports an active chapter of Sigma Tau Delta (English Honors Society), Elephant Tree (student literary journal), The Panther (student newspaper,) and The Prowl (student online magazine).
+The department supports an active chapter of Sigma Tau Delta (English Honors Society), Calliope (student literary journal), The Panther (student newspaper,) and Prowl (student online magazine).

 The John Fowles Center for Creative Writing and Tabula Poetica: The Center for Poetry at Chapman University host annual reading series that bring writers from around the world and around our neighborhood to the campus to interact with students.
 Recent visiting writers include Salman Rushdie, Rae Armantrout, Elizabeth George, Allison Joseph, Willis Barnstone, and many more.
 We invite you to explore the website to gain a better understanding of the opportunities we offer.